JJSanabriaS/2023_ransomware_-public_sample-/README.md

 # 2023_ransomware_-public_sample-

-Here's a more professional and GitHub-friendly description that presents the project as a research and architectural exploration while making clear that the public repository is only a toy/sample implementation.
+The project was a research and architectural exploration for a SaaS, while the public repository is only a toy/sample implementation.

 # Federated Learning for Malware Detection (Research Sample)

-This repository contains a simplified proof-of-concept demonstrating the application of Federated Learning techniques for AI-based malware detection.
+This repository contains a simplified proof-of-concept demonstrations of Federated Learning techniques for AI-based malware detection.
 The implementation is intentionally lightweight and serves as a technical showcase inspired by a much larger commercial cybersecurity initiative developed under NDA.

 ## Background